thautwarm/MLStyle.jl/docs/benchmark.md

 # Benchmark

-In terms of data shape validation, MLStyle can be strictly faster than carefully optimized handwritten code.
+In terms of data shape validation, MLStyle can often be faster than carefully optimized handwritten code.

 All of the scripts for the benchmarks are provided in the directory: [Matrix-Benchmark](https://github.com/thautwarm/MLStyle.jl/blob/master/matrix-benchmark).